 Firms can provide access to the Private Placement Filing System to outside consultants, law firms, or other third parties who can then make the applicable filings on behalf of the firm.
 A selling firm may also designate another FINRA member firm involved in the offering to file the offering documents on their behalf.
 However, the filing obligation remains on the selling firm to confirm with their designated filer that the offering documents were filed and to ensure that documentation of such filing is maintained within the firm’s books and records.

 If a firm is completing the filing form and filing the offering documents on behalf of itself and other firms that are participating in the same offering, the firm submitting the form should answer the questions based upon the information contained within the offering documents.
-Firms participating in a private placement must conduct a reasonable investigation of the private placement issuer, but the requirement to answer the form’s questions imposes no new requirement on the filing firm to obtain additional information.
+Firms participating in private placements must conduct reasonable investigations of the private placement issuer, but the requirement to answer the form’s questions imposes no new requirement on the filing firm to obtain additional information.
 However, if, during the diligence investigation the filing firm gained information about the issuer that can be used to answer the form’s questions, the filing firm should use that information in addition to the information contained within the offering documents.

-The scope of a firm’s obligations to conduct a reasonable due diligence investigation of a private placement is outlined in FINRA Regulatory Notice 10-22.
+Lastly, The scope of a firm’s obligations to conduct a reasonable due diligence investigation of a private placement is outlined in FINRA Regulatory Notice 10-22.
 Neither FINRA Rule 5123 nor the Form require any additional investigation beyond what is mentioned in Notice 10-22.

 [Continued in Private Placement Basics – Part II]